garrandall/popular-music-data/tracks/south-of-the-border-ed-sheeran-camila-cabello-cardi-b.md

   rank: 86
   ranking_list: Billboard Hot 100
   start_date: '2020-03-07'
+release_year: 2019
+runtime: 204466
 ---
-She got the, mm, brown eyes, caramel thighs
+She got the brown eyes, caramel thighs
 Long  hair, no wedding ring, hey
 I saw you lookin' from across the way
 And now I really wanna know your name
 She got the, mm, white dress, but when she's wearin' less Man, you know that she drives me crazy
-The,  mm, brown eyes, beautiful smile
+The brown eyes, beautiful smile
 You know I love watching you do your thing

 I love her hips, curves, lips say the words
 "Te amo, mami, ah, te amo, mami"
 I kiss her, this love is like a dream
 So join me in this bed that I'm in